 Knowledge management typically covers the more static, documented content that is carefully produced and added to a company’s knowledge base both for internal and external use.

-The community component (Q&A) of knowledge sharing has its own unique set of challenges, including the need to not confuse it with traditional knowledge management.
-Here are a set of challenges (and solutions) we’ve culled from years of working with community managers — the people tasked with creating dynamic communities that increase knowledge sharing.
+The community component (q and a) of knowledge sharing has its own unique set of challenges, including the need to not confuse it with traditional knowledge management.
+Here are a set of challenges (and solutions) we’ve culled from years of working with community managers — the people tasked with creating dynamic knowledge-sharing communities.